 All of which means you may have to make an extra effort to stay healthy during this period.
 So, some final tips:

-- Make time for regular exercise, even if you can't go outdoors
+- Make time for regular exercise, even if you're self-isolating and can't go outdoors

 - Be mindful of your posture - sit up straight!